401(k) Profit Sharing Plan Rules

 Reviewed by Subject Matter Experts

-A profit sharing 401(k) plan lets employers put aside a portion of their profits each year to contribute to employee's 401(k)s.
+A profit-sharing 401(k) plan lets employers put aside a portion of their profits each year to contribute to employee's 401(k)s.

 This lets them exceed the employer match limit, but they are also allowed to contribute less.

-They can contribute a maximum of $56,000 or 100% of the employee's salary, whichever is lower.
+For 2024, they can contribute a maximum of $69,000 ($76,500 if an employee is over age 50) or 100% of the employee's salary, whichever is lower.

 401(k) Profit Sharing Plan Rules FAQs